pcubillos/bibmanager/docs/pdf.rst

   # Use prompt to find the BibTex entry:
   bibm pdf
-  Syntax is:  key: KEY_VALUE PDF FILENAME
+  Syntax is:  key: KEY_VALUE PDF_FILE FILENAME
-         or:  bibcode: BIBCODE_VALUE PDF FILENAME (FILENAME is optional.
-Press 'tab' for autocomplete)
+         or:  bibcode: BIBCODE_VALUE PDF_FILE FILENAME
+  (output FILENAME is optional, set it to guess for automated naming)

   key: RubinEtal1980apjGalaxiesRotation ~/Downloads/Rubin1980.pdf
   Saved PDF to: '/home/user/.bibmanager/pdf/Rubin1980.pdf'.